tuiwidgets/tuiwidgets/doc/getting-started.rst

     :start-after: // snippet-root-start
     :end-before:  // snippet-root-end

-The Main class defines a widget derived from ZRoot.
+The ``Root`` class defines a widget derived from ZRoot.
-ZRoot implements common functionality like switching windows and other window related bookkeeping.
+ZRoot implements common functionality like switching between windows and other window related tasks.

 The ``Root`` widget reimplements the ``terminalChanged`` method to setup the applications user interface.
 If the application does not move widgets to a additional terminal, ``terminalChanged`` will only be called once in the lifetime of the root widget.

 In ``(1)``, a global (``Tui::ApplicationShortcut``) keyboard shortcut is set up for the escape key.
 The shortcut is then connected to the quit method.
-This allows quitting the application by pressing Escape.
+This allows quitting the application by pressing the Escape key.

-In ``(2)`` the implementation proceeds with creating a window (a ZWindow instance) with the title "Hello World".
+In ``(2)`` the implementation proceeds with creating a window (using a ZWindow instance) with the title "Hello World".
-It then assigns the window a postion relative to the root using the ``setGeometry`` call, passing it an QRect with the needed coordinates.
+It then assigns the window a position relative to the root using the ``setGeometry`` call, passing it an QRect with the needed coordinates.

-Last in ``(3)`` a button is defined as child of the window.
+Lastly, in ``(3)`` a button is defined as child of the window.
 The button uses text with markup.
 The ``<m>`` element marks the keyboard mnemonic of the button.
-In this case the button can be activated from anywhere within its parent window by pressing ``alt-q``.
+In this case, the button can be activated from anywhere within its parent window by pressing :kbd:`Alt+Q`.
-Next the clicked signal of the button is also connected to the ``quit()`` method of the class, so that activating the button quits the applications.
+Next, the clicked signal of the button is also connected to the ``quit()`` method of the class so activating the button quits the application.

-Next the button is given its position relative to its parent widget (the window) and finally is given keyboard focus.
+The button then is given its position relative to its parent widget (the window) and finally is given keyboard focus.

-Last in ``(4)`` the ``quit`` method is implemented.
+In ``(4)`` the ``quit`` method is implemented.
 It simply calls ``quit`` of QCoreApplication to exit the event loop started in the last line of the ``main()`` function.

 You might have noticed the use of raw ``new`` in the example code.
 While unusual in modern c++ code, this is the right thing to do within the qt object model, as long as the objects have a parent QObject set.
 The parent automatically deletes the child objects in its destructor.
-So memory leaks are avoided.
+Memory leaks are therefore avoided.

 On the other hand, your application has to make sure that it does not delete objects that Qt has already deleted.
 The quick rule is that objects that have a parent QObject either need to be lifetime managed